alessio-ca/advent_of_code/README.md

 You can quickly setup the environment via Poetry (https://python-poetry.org).
 Simply execute `poetry install` in the root directory and you are good to go!

+Execute `poetry shell` to activate the environment in a shell terminal.

 ## How to run the programs?

 Execute the functions as a Python package from the root directory, for example: